Two Enhanced-rate Power Allocation Strategies for Active IRS-assisted Wireless Network: Introduction

-The remaind of this paper is organized as follows.
-In Section II, system model with PA stragety is established, and two high-rate methods are proposed in Section III.
+The reminder of this paper is organized as follows.
+In Section II, the system model with PA stragety is established, and two high-rate methods are proposed in Section III.
 Simulation results are presented in Section IV and conclusions are drawn in Section V.